 Most tourers clip in and don’t use flat pedals (only).
 If you are hoping to get the best pedal stroke then being attached to the pedal is optimum.
 I use a Shimano SPD A530 pedal that has a ‘clip in’ solution on one side and is flat on the other side.
 There are quite a few models like this.
 A bike shop or website review will help you find the model.

-I’m a fan of Ortleib.
-This is a German brand and whilst I think that they are well designed then they are certainly simple with few pockets or tricks.
+I’m a fan of Ortleib this is a German brand.
+They are well designed but simple with few pockets or tricks.
 However, they are very robust and waterproof.
-I have used them for several tours and not only toured extensively in Europe but also across and down the USA.
+I have used them for several tours and not only toured extensively in Europe, across and down the USA and in Australia.
 They are still in very good condition.
 The material is heavy duty with a plastic coating.
 I use two rear panniers and one larger ‘rack bag’ that I strap above the panniers.
 On the handlebars I fit a bag.
 In this bag I put items that I may need during the day e.g. sun tan cream, money, phone, spare inner tubes and my tools.
 The top of my bag has a transparent plastic folder that you can put your map into it.
 Frankly, this is essential otherwise you’ll spend the whole ride stopping and digging out the map to only do this a short time later.

 A. Bell – I would recommend fitting one.
 Not only can you greet fellow cyclists but more seriously if you are on a cycle path and are approaching slower cyclists or pedestrians from behind then it can help warn and move them.